Wind-up radios distributed to flood-displaced Mozambican communities

-DFID funded a comprehensive communications initiative, coordinated and implemented by Media Action International.
-DFID also funded transmitters to improve reception of radio broadcasts which covered information on health, sanitation, hygiene, agriculture, the location of landmines, obtaining lost identification documents and title deeds and tracing and contacting lost family members.
+The UK’s Department for International Development (DFID) funded a comprehensive communications initiative, coordinated and implemented by Media Action International.
+It also funded transmitters to improve reception of radio broadcasts which covered information on health, sanitation, hygiene, agriculture, the location of landmines, obtaining lost identification documents and title deeds and tracing and contacting lost family members.
 The timely broadcast of this information was vital to displaced communities.
+Broadcast in the local Shangaan language on Radio Mozambique, the programme was called Ndhambi.

-The MIND project, with the co-operation of the CVM, distributed the radios between September and October 2001 in Inhambane, Sofala, Gaza and Zambezia provinces.
-Lifeline Energy played an advisory role based on lessons learned during the distribution of over 7,000 radios in a post-flood disaster communications initiative in 2000.
-Foundation representatives witnessed the distribution at Nova Mambone, a small town near the mouth of the Saviver on the border between Sofala and Inhambane provinces.
-Nova Mambone had been nearly destroyed by a cyclone in 1999 and had been flooded repeatedlyThe successful distribution of these radios in remote rural areas within such a short period of time is a tribute to the well thought out and structured methodology of the FEWS NET team.
 This supports Lifeline Energy’s belief that the success of a sustainable radio communications initiative begins with the structure of the distribution process.
 We targeted the distribution of radios from the national to the provincial, district and local levels.
 We compared historical records on floods and cyclones with the Red Cross priority districts for its disaster preparedness activities to identify 25 districts in four provinces to receive the radios.
-The Red Cross volunteers (locally known as activists) as well as teachers, traditional leaders and other influential members of the communities were selected to become guardians of the radios.
+The Red Cross volunteers (locally known as activistas), as well as teachers, traditional leaders and other influential members of the communities were selected to become “guardians” of the radios.

 The guardians signed a formal agreement confirming their receipt of a radio and undertaking responsibility for the care and maintenance of that radio on behalf of their community.
 These records assist with monitoring and evaluation of the project.
 Each community received 20 radios and the volunteers coordinated listening groups.
 The recipients were trained in the use of the radios and illustrated instructions were provided in six local languages as well as Portuguese.